 The Chao Phraya River shimmers with cruise boats of all sizes draped in festive lights.
 Visitors relish extravagant meals and free-flow drinks while the boats ceremoniously glitter and float under the night sky.
 You may want to soak yourself into the live music and the infamous cabaret onboard, or leisurely watch the picturesque spots along the river bank.
 Christmas and New Year is one big continuous event and so the holiday mood effortlessly moves from one to the other.

 International carnivals, world-class street shows, upbeat dance music, and never-ending playful parties keep Bangkok busy through the last week of the year.
-A plethora of countdown events is held all across the city.
+A plethora of countdown events are held all across the city.
 Thousands of people gather in front of Central World, Bangkok’s flagship shopping center, to witness the most vibrant street countdown.

 From traditional to hyped-up western type, there’s a countdown event for everyone.
 Countdown events feature light, sound performances and dance parties to fade the night away.
 Events start at around 4 pm on New Year’s Eve and flow into late midnight.
 Sky trains and subways open till 2 am to aid this once in a year occasion.